zenoss/ZenPacks.zenoss.OpenStackInfrastructure/README.neutron_integration.txt

 Introduction
 ------------

-Since Neutron, mostly through its ML2 plugin, can configure a variety of underlying network topologies, which would be modeled using different ZenPacks, we provide a generic mechanism for these zenpacks to provide a mapping between neutron components like networks and ports and the underlying zenpack's components, such as bridge groups and interfaces.
+Since Neutron, mostly through its ML2 plugin, can handle a variety of underlying network topologies, which would be modeled using different ZenPacks, we provide a generic mechanism for these zenpacks to provide a mapping between neutron components, like networks and ports, and the related zenpack components, such as bridge groups and interfaces.

 These mappings are many-to-many, to support a variety of implementation strategies.